• Skip to main content

 • Line a tray with baking paper.

-• Add the cream cheese to the crushed cookies (plus the vanilla and salt if you are adding them) and mix until well combined.
+• Add the cream cheese to the crushed cookies (plus the vanilla and salt if you are using them) and mix, until well combined.

-• Using your hands, roll teaspoons of the Oreo cream cheese mixture into balls.
-(This recipe makes around 20 balls, but they can be made smaller or larger).
-Place the ball on the baking tray and freeze until cold (at least 15-20 minutes).
+• Using your hands, roll heaped teaspoons of the Oreo-cream cheese mixture into balls.
+Place the balls on the baking tray and refrigerate or freeze until cold and firm (at least 30 minutes).

-• Place the white chocolate in a microwave safe bowl and microwave on medium-high heat in 20 second bursts, stirring in between, until melted and smooth.
+• Break the chocolate into pieces and place in a microwave safe bowl.
+Microwave on medium (50%) power in 30 second bursts, stirring in between, until melted and smooth.

 Video